Abhishek2291995/ServiceContractApp/README.md

 - `POST /contract-mappings/onBoard`: Onboard a contract worker to a service contract.
 - `POST /contract-mappings/offBoard`: Offboard a contract worker from a service contract.

-For detailed information on request and response formats, refer to the Swagger documentation.
+For detailed information on request and response formats, refer postman collection documentation

 ## Contributing